STAIR-Lab-CIT/STAIR-actions/README.md

 # Reference

-吉川友也, 竹内彰一. 家庭やオフィス内の動作認識用大規模動画データセットの構築.
-2017年度人工知能学会全国大会 (JSAI2017), 2017.
-(Yuya Yoshikawa, Akikazu Takeuchi, "Constructing a Large-Scale Video Dataset for Human Action Recognition at Home and Office," Annual Meeting of the Japanese Society for Artificial Intelligence (JSAI2017), 2017.) [[PDF](https://kaigi.org/jsai/webprogram/2017/pdf/230.pdf)]
+Yuya Yoshikawa, Akikazu Takeuchi, "Constructing a Large-Scale Video Dataset for Human Action Recognition at Home and Office," Annual Meeting of the Japanese Society for Artificial Intelligence (JSAI2017), 2017.(In Japanese) [[PDF](https://kaigi.org/jsai/webprogram/2017/pdf/230.pdf)]

 # Terms of use